jdeniau/julien.deniau.me/posts/2024-01-24-custom-behat-formatter.md

         $formatterDefinition = $container->register(ReviewdogFormatter::class);

         // add some arguments that will be called in the constructor.
-        // That's not required but in my cas I inject behats base path, to remove it from the absolute file path later, and the printer.
+        // That's not required but in my case I inject behats base path, to remove it from the absolute file path later, and the printer.
         $formatterDefinition->addArgument('%paths.base%');
         $formatterDefinition->addArgument($outputPrinterDefinition);